tgttunstall/protvar-scripts/README.md

 # AF2, SUPPL_PPI, BG DATA Merging:
-'''pv_data_merging.py''' is a script that takes as input file listing the filenames to merge. output file is generated which is used in  the subsequent steps before final generating a tsv file which is biogrid data mapped to af2 and suppl_ppi data
+'''pv_data_merging.py''' is a script that takes as input file listing the filenames to merge.
+Output file is generated which is used in the subsequent steps before finally generating a tsv file which contains biogrid data mapped to af2 and suppl_ppi data

 Files required: